 Renting in Sedona, AZ, Louisville, AZ and Detroit, MI, will more than cover your rent, making you between $2,500 and $7,800 in profit every year.
 The highest returns are to be found in Savannah, GA, making Airbnb many private room hosts over $9,039 per year.

-2016 was a record year for Airbnb: more people used it than ever before, but the platform also found itself in a few sticky spots with a number of municipalities.
-Yet¬†as our guest writer, Helen Hsi, explored in detail in her research report on the effects of regulation, the conditions, penalties and impact of Airbnb regulatory enforcement vary greatly from city to city. ¬†¬†
+More people used Airbnb than ever before in 2016.
+But, the platform also found itself in a few sticky spots with a number of municipalities.
+Yet the effects of regulation, conditions, penalties, and impact of Airbnb regulatory enforcement vary greatly from city to city. ¬†¬†

 One trend in the data continues to become clearer over time.
-Where there is more restrictions, there is more financial opportunity.
+Where there are more restrictions, there is increased financial opportunity.

-As would be expected in a marketplace in which rental supply is restricted by regulation – while travel demand continues to surge – prices and profitability of Airbnb units in highly regulated markets are on the rise.
-We see this especially in the rent-to-rent strategy because there is less initial capital expenditures to get an Airbnb rental up and running.
-It looks like many entrepreneurs still seem willing to accept legislative risk for the outsized returns.
-As they say – more risk, more rewards.
+This is expected in a marketplace in which rental supply is restricted by regulation.
+While travel demand surges, prices, and profitability of Airbnb units in highly regulated markets rise as well.
+We see this, especially in the rent-to-rent strategy, because there are less initial capital expenditures to get an Airbnb rental up and running.
+It seems that many entrepreneurs still are willing to accept legislative risk for the outsized returns.

 We utilized the free data provided by Zillow Research for average home values and long-term rental rates.
 Holes and minor inconsistencies in the Zillow data were supplemented with information purchased from ATTOM data.